The Dangers of the Kissing Bug

 Leo's Pest Control for Kissing Bug Extermination

 At Leo's Pest Control, we’ve been providing residential and commercial pest control since 1967.
-We’ve dedicated ourselves to helping our friends and neighbors in Virginia and Tennessee live better and more pest-free lives.
+We’ve dedicated ourselves to helping our friends and neighbors in Virginia and Tennessee live better and more pest-free* lives.
 Whether that’s through our year-round PestFree365+ program or TAP Pest Control Insulation, we have many ways to help.
-So if you’re a homeowner in Bristol, you don’t have to play host to kissing bugs or any other amorous pests.
+So if you’re a homeowner in Bristol and Johnson City, you don’t have to play host to kissing bugs or any other amorous pests.
 Contact us today to get your free quote and kick them out for good!

 TAP® Insulation: Frequently Asked Questions